bitcoincashorg/bitcoincash.org/workgroups/workgroup-positions.md

 ## Meeting Reporter

-This position should record the major points at each meeting, and prepare a report for the larger Bitcoin Cash development meetings.
+This position should record the major points at each meeting, and prepare a report for the larger Bitcoin Cash developer community.
 This is to ensure that Bitcoin Cash developers which are not directly involved in a particular workgroup are kept informed.
 Reports should be brief and to the point.
 They should include: